webapp includes request handler classes for working with the

 get_file_infos, which returns a list of

 corresponding to each upload.
-The full GCS object name, content type, creation
+The full Cloud Storage object name, content type, creation

 time, and other data are available in the